- Fawn-coloured pelt with long black hairs on the back and sides and a reddish colour behind the ears.

 - Habitat loss as a result of forest clearance and farmland/residential development.

-- Genetic studies show the hybridization between Eastern Wolves and Coyotes could be a long-term threat to the genetic integrity.
+- Genetic studies show the hybridization between Algonquin wolves and coyotes could be a long-term threat to the genetic integrity.

 - Year-round closed hunting and trapping season in and around Algonquin Provincial Park.